 - Seek medical attention.

-- Write down everything you remember about the incident, people involved, weather and road conditions.
+- Write down everything you remember about the incident, people involved, weather, and road conditions.

-What Should I Not Do:
+What I Should Not Do:

 Financial Compensation Available Under Illinois Law to People Injured in an MVA Involving Rideshare Services

-Are Chicago Lyft Drivers Insured?
+Chicago Lyft Drivers Must Be Insured

-The insurance policy must cover when the driver has the app off and is not transporting a passenger, when the app is on but when there is no passenger in the vehicle, and, finally, when the app is on and there is a passenger.
+The insurance policy must cover when the driver has the app off and is not transporting a passenger and when the app is on, but when there is no passenger in the vehicle, and, finally, when the app is on, and there is a passenger.